YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario01/1_Operator/README.md

 podsecuritypolicy.policy "tridentoperatorpods" deleted
 ```

-We can now deploy the Operator, as well as all the necessary resources that go along with it:
+We can finally deploy the Operator, as well as all the necessary resources that go along with it:

 ```bash
 $ kubectl create -f trident-installer/deploy/bundle.yaml